-Americans are avoiding romaine lettuce after an outbreak — and it reveals one of the most dangerous grocery store habits
+Americans are avoiding romaine lettuce after an outbreak — and it reveals one of the most dangerous grocery-store habits

 - The CDC recommended on Friday that Americans avoid all forms of romaine lettuce.

-- At least 53 people have been infected with E. coli after consuming romaine from the Yuma, Arizona region.
+- At least 53 people have been infected with E. coli after consuming romaine from the Yuma, Arizona, region.

-- Leafy greens – specifically those sold pre-washed – are one of riskiest foods when it comes to food poisoning.
+- Leafy greens – specifically those sold prewashed – are one of the riskiest foods when it comes to food poisoning.

 A CDC investigation is putting leafy greens under the microscope.

 On Friday, the Centers for Disease Control and Prevention recommended that Americans avoid any form of romaine lettuce.
-According to the CDC, at least 53 people in 16 US states have been infected with E. coli after consuming romaine lettuce from the Yuma, Arizona region.
+According to the CDC, at least 53 people in 16 US states have been infected with E. coli after consuming romaine lettuce from the Yuma, Arizona, region.

-Originally, the CDC only told shoppers to avoid pre-chopped lettuce, but expanded the warning to all types of romaine.
+Originally, the CDC only told shoppers to avoid prechopped lettuce but expanded the warning to all types of romaine.

-In this case, Americans have been instructed to avoid all types of romaine – including pre-chopped, whole heads, and hearts.
+In this case, Americans have been instructed to avoid all types of romaine – including prechopped, whole heads, and hearts.
 However, the incident highlights a common shopping choice that increases the risk of food poisoning.

 - source